Reikimann/Ordnet-scraper/README.md

-# Ordnet_dict
+# Ordnet dictionary web scraper

-A simple webscraper that scrapes ordnet.dk (Danish web dictionary) for information, regarding the searched term.
+A simple web scraper that scrapes ordnet.dk (Danish web dictionary) for information, regarding the searched term.

 !["example image"](example.png 'example of the word "plante"')